SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): ContainerAttribute
 ```

-Add an attribute group to a container-type
+Add an attribute group to a container type

 ```
-addAttribute(
+addAttributeGroup(
     int <container-type-id>,
     string <title>
 ): ContainerAttributeGroup
 ```

-Update a attribute-type of a container-type
+Update an attribute type of a container type

 ```